Edoardoba/test/create_a_card.md

 # **Create a new Data card**

-A Data Card is the simplest piece of content that can be exchanged on Askdata and it must be necessarily associated with a feed. <br />
+A Data Card is the simplest piece of content that can be exchanged on Askdata and it must be necessarily associated with a feed. <br/>
 In order to create a Card, we can proceed in two ways:

 ## Create it from Agent's Home